datastaxdevs/workshop-cassandra-fundamentals/README.md

 Now let's add temperature measurements in table **_temperatures_by_sensors_** as well!
 Let's do it with the following command (please note that the `INSERT` statements are similar to the ones seen above, with different columns and table name):

-> _Note_: In a relational database you may have use a join on 3 tables `Networks > Sensors > Temperatures`. in the following, we are putting back the network name in temperature table and this is because it will be required in the where clause.
-If the network is not required we could have use
+> _Note_: In a relational database you may have use a join on 3 tables `Networks > Sensors > Temperatures`.
+In the following, we are putting back the network name in temperature table and this is because it will be required in the where clause.

 📘 **Commands to execute**